TelerikAcademy/Web-Applications-with-Node.js/Exam/Assignment/README.md

 ### Problem 4.
 User Area (40 points)
 - Registered users should be able to create, join or leave events
-  - List active events for the concrete user by categories
+  - List active events for the concrete user by categories (2 points)
     - Sort the events by date (the closest date at the top) (1 points)
     - Use server side paging (page size is 10) (2 points)
   - Create an event (2 points)